Tropical expansions and toric variety bundles: Toric variety bundles and fibrewise GIT

 \subsection{Identifying the mixing collection}

 Consider a toric variety bundle $P \subseteq Y \to X$, which by Lemma~\ref{lem: toric bundles and mixing} we may express as a quotient

-with $T_Z \subseteq Z$ the toric fibre.
-Since $T_Z \curvearrowright Z$ preserves the toric strata, there are well-defined fibrewise toric strata in $Y$ which map surjectively onto $X$.
+with $T_N \subseteq Z$ the fibre toric variety.
+Since $T_N \curvearrowright Z$ preserves the toric strata, there are well-defined fibrewise toric strata in $Y$ which map surjectively onto $X$.
 This is one of the major advantages of Definition~\ref{def:TVB}, and will play a crucial role in the discussion of tropical expansions.

 Let $\Phi$ be the fibre fan corresponding to $Z$ and let $\Phi(1)$ denote the set of rays.
 For $\rho \in \Phi(1)$ we let $D_\rho \subseteq Z$ denote the corresponding toric Weil divisor and